 Among the park's most interesting features are the concrete fords that span the creeks, allowing visitors to drive through the flowing streams, with an accessible path leading to the stream bank for wildlife watching and fishing.

-White Pines Inn, originally constructed by the Civilian Conservation Corps in the 1930s, has modern amenities.
+White Pines Lodge, originally constructed by the Civilian Conservation Corps in the 1930s, has modern amenities.
 There are 13 one-room cabins, 2 cabins with 4 rooms, and 1 cabin with 2 rooms, for a total of 23 guest rooms.
-The White Pines Inn Restaurant features homemade delicacies, banquet facilities, and a dinner theater.
+The White Pines Lodge Restaurant features homemade delicacies, banquet facilities, and a dinner theater.

 White Pines Forest State Park has seasonal archery and firearm deer hunting and, when snow covers the ground, cross country skiing trails.